lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 ---
 layout: post
-title: Docs-as-Code, my thoughts, should I use it?
+title: Docs-as-Code, my thoughts, why I use it
 read_time: true
 comments: false
 category:
 tags: [ Technical Writing ]
 ---

-**What do you mean with Docs as Code?**
+**What do you mean with "Docs as Code"?**

 *"Docs as code” is basically an approach similar to the way software engineers:*
 - Write code,